mubashir2329/wagtail-on-cloudrun/README.md

     3. We will create an sql instance, database and user.
     4. We will create secrets using secret manager.
     5. We will use cloud build to run migrations and deploy to cloud run.
- ~~We will create source repo and add trigger to run build on each commit~ ~
+  <strike>6.
+We will create source repo and add trigger to run build on each commit</strike>

 ## Prerequisite